humaine-anac/technical-documentation/technical-documentation.md

 Here is the UI that allows the tournament master to see which agent will use which utility function in which round:

  ![FigE2](FigE1.jpg)

-#
- Of course, ng may be 0 for one or more goods.
+Of course, n_g may be 0 for one or more goods.